genealogy-umbria/genealogy-umbria.github.io/muni_pages/bastia_umbra.md

 * **Known holdings (State Archives):**

-  * **Italian civil records:** The *Archivio di Stato di Perugia* preserves a large *[Tribunale holding](http://dati.san.beniculturali.it/SAN/complarc_IT-AS-PG_san.cat.complArch.96907)* of civil registers.
-  Since this municipality is part of the province of Perugia, it is likely included in this series.
-  The exact number of registers relating specifically to this municipality is not known.
+  * **Italian civil records:** Municipality likely included in the *[Tribunale di Perugia](http://dati.san.beniculturali.it/SAN/complarc_IT-AS-PG_san.cat.complArch.96907)* holdings at the State Archives of Perugia since it falls within its jurisdiction.
+The number of registers for this municipality is not known.
   * **Parish books:** none held
   * **French civil records:** The [Sezione di Archivio di Stato di Assisi](http://www.archiviodistatoperugia.it/listituto/le-sedi/assisi) holds records for the years **1811–1812**, as stated [here](https://antenati.cultura.gov.it/archivio/archivio-di-stato-di-perugia-sezione-di-assisi/).